Walk and Talk for Wellness

 About our service

-A community program provided by Griffith University.
+A community outreach program by Griffith University

 We know that being active, experiencing the outdoors, and connecting with others, are all important for our health, wellbeing and life satisfaction – so why not do them all at the same time?